 - Less rutting and compaction.

 In other words, swapping traditional dual setups for LSWs can lower your fuel bill, provide better traction, and help your tractor float instead of climbing out of its own ruts all day.
 In 2018 we partnered with AgRevival research to test the effects of planting behind LSWs.
 One of the setups we tested even helped eliminate the pinch row effect and showed a slight yield increase.

 Central Tire Inflation System

 Every farm is unique, which is why NTS Tire Supply offers a comprehensive range of farm tire and track solutions.
-Give us a call or drop us a line to inquire about tracks, IF/VF tires, Goodyear LSW super singles and other compaction-fighting solutions for your planter or planting tractor this spring.
+Call one of our traction experts to inquire about central tire inflation systems, IF/VF tires, Goodyear LSW super singles, and other compaction-fighting solutions to drive your farm forward this spring.